 Mentors for the inaugural class are Lindsay Jones (USA Today), Amy Lawrence (CBS Sports Radio), Kate Leonard (ESPN) and Iliana Limon Romero (Orlando Sentinel).

-Mentees receive a complimentary one-year extension of their AWSM memberships and assistance to attend the organization’s summer conference.
-The next application period opens April 1.
+Mentees receive a complimentary one-year extension of their AWSM memberships and assistance to attend the organization’s annual convention.
+The next application period opens in April 2019.